dumberjs/dumberjs.github.io/options/deps.md

 An optional array of dependencies.
 User can use this option to forcefully add explicit dependencies, or override default location or main file of a npm package.

-This option support an aliased name "dependencies".
+This option supports an aliased name "dependencies".

 # Supported dependency input